 The scenery from the train is one of the best parts of this day trip!

 You continue the journey after your first stop at Kleine Scheidegg station, a small village on the way up the mountain.
 This rail trip offers spectacular views of some of the highest peaks in the Swiss Alps.
 The last part of the journey is through the long tunnel to Jungfraujoch Station, the highest train station in Europe.

-If you’re starting your journey from Interlaken (or beyond), a separate train connection is needed from Interlaken Ost station to Lauterbrunnen for a total of 3 trains.
-Train schedules are easy to find with apps like Google maps, and train time with easy to make connections.
-The total journey time from Lauterbrunnen is about 90 minutes
+If you’re starting your journey from Interlaken (or beyond), a separate train connection is needed from Interlaken Ost station to Lauterbrunnen for 3 trains.
+Train schedules are easy to find with apps like Google Maps, and train time with easy to make connections.
+The total journey time from Lauterbrunnen is about 90 minutes.

 You can also shorten the journey to Jungfraujoch (depending on where you’re staying) by taking the Eiger Express cable car for part of the journey, connecting through Grindelwald Terminal to Eiger Glacier / station Eigergletscher before continuing on the train.